TanmaiRedd/NS201-Behavioral-Experiment/README.md

 # NS201-Behavioral-Experiment
 Programs to find out the trend between frequency differences perceived and baseline frequency.
 JND for different audio frequencies was calculated.
 Weber's Law is verified.
+We probe to find out the trend between frequency differences perceived and the baseline frequency used.
+We hypothesise that the Just Noticeable Difference would be higher for higher frequencies and lower for lower frequencies i.e., follows Weber's Law.
+The detection percentages calculated are expected to follow a psychometric curve: we hypothesise that frequency differences are more easily detected when the difference is larger; the detection accuracy of a person goes down as frequency difference reduces, thereby giving us a psychometric curve on plotting audio detection accuracy with frequency differences.
+This experiment also aids in calculating the Just Noticeable Difference for different frequencies.
+This experiment has been designed to prove these hypotheses.